Welcome to today's edition of the Rush 24-7 podcast.

 And that is the only thought that ought to be stopped.

-I'll translate that for you and Rio Linda on another program.
+I'll translate that for you and Riolinda on another program.

-Four canceled performances of a Mozart opera have reignited an anxious and heated debate in Europe over free speech, self-censorship, and Islam.
+When I don't have, well, when I have more time to get on to other things, four canceled performances of a Mozart opera have reignited an anxious and heated debate in Europe over free speech, self-censorship, and Islam.

-Preventive preemptive capitulation.
+Preventive, preemptive capitulation.

-What a what a great term.
+What a great term.

-So it see it all fits.
+So, see, it all fits.

 I mean, the Germans understand what the liberals in this country don't make them mad.

-Who knows what action they'll we don't even want to run the risk of it.
+Who knows what action they'll, we don't even want to run the risk of it.

-In addition, folks, I have I've come up with an idea here.
+In addition, folks, I have, I've come up with an idea here.

-Uh I live in Palm Beach, Florida.
+I live in Palm Beach, Florida.

-Uh we are so upscale here, we will not allow a Starbucks on the island.
+We are so upscale here, we will not allow a Starbucks on the island.

 Have you heard about this?

-We're not gonna have this.
+We're not going to have this.

-This'll deface the town.
+This will deface the town.

 No, it won't, because it's all kind of Starbucks over there.

-We don't want people with body piercings and t-shirts and long maggot-infested hair over here, and so they've shut it down.
+We don't want people with body piercings and t-shirts and long maggot-infested hair over here.

 There will not be a Starbucks.